Creuna-Oslo/Episerver.Basis.Slim/docs/content/usage.md

 You will be prompted for the solution name.

 ### 2. If you want to inspect sources
+**NOTE**: This will be deprecated in the next release.
+The scaffolding tool will be the main way to distribute the template, mostly to avoid maintaining two code bases.
+The project is open source anyway, so the paranoid people can compile their own tool.

 Download the [latest Scripts.zip](http://github.com/Creuna-Oslo/Episerver.Basis.Slim/releases).
 Unzip the files in the directory you want to create the template. build.fsx describes the steps the script will execute, so you can be check it out yourself.